Prism was not worried about Ember, not in the least.

 "That's right!"
 Gold beamed.

-"I understand."
+"I...
+I understand."
 Ember replied.

-"Uhm…Boss."
+"Uhm, Boss..."
 Cream said hesitantly.

 "And who was it that challenged the boss?"
 Aloe asked pointedly.

-A spark of ambition.
+Lay a spark of ambition.

-And Prism noticed.
+And Prism noticed it.
 Good.

 Growth required pressure.
 And she had only just begun shaping Ember.